Governing Law and Regulations

 Comparison: State vs. Federal

 • Rules.
-North Carolina has adopted by reference the federal used oil management standards with several additional state requirements.
-These additional requirements include the definition of used oil, prohibited acts, registration of used oil handlers, annual reports and fees, certification of transporters, and permitting of used oil recycling facilities.
+North Carolina adopts by reference the federal used oil management standards and adds several state requirements.
+These additional requirements include the definition of used oil, prohibited acts, certification of transporters, and permitting of used oil recycling facilities.

 • Administration and enforcement.
 The North Carolina Department of Environmental Quality's (DEQ) Division of Waste Management administers and enforces the used oil rules in North Carolina.